SuiteScript 2.x Custom Forms

 //Add additional code

 Use the STARTROW value to move a field to a new row.
-The STARTROW value can only be used on fields that are positioned outside of a field group.
-The NONE value is the default configuration, and does not move a field to a new row.
+Note that STARTROW only works on fields outside of a field group.
+By default, NONE is used, which doesn't move a field to a new row.
 For information about how to position a field outside of a field group, see serverWidget.FieldLayoutType and Field.updateLayoutType(options).

-The following screenshot shows the difference between a field with a break type set to STARTROW and NONE.
+The following screenshot shows the difference between a field with a break type set to STARTROW and STARTCOL.

 Outside with FieldBreakType=StartRow and Outside with FieldBreakType=None layout options highlighted.